AxelJacobsen/Bachelor-thesis-2023_Cryogenetics/README.md

-# -Bachelor-oppgave-2023_Cryogenetics
+# Bachelor-thesis-2023_Cryogenetics
-Bachelor project directory for the Cryogenetics task
+Bachelor thesis directory for the Cryogenetics task.